roblox-linux-wrapper/roblox-linux-wrapper/README.md

 * Q: What is the "Play Roblox (Legacy Mode)" option?
   * A: This is the old method used to launch games.
 Paste the game link in and click "Play" to launch the game.

+* Q: It keeps telling me to install stuff!
+  * A: Then install stuff!
+If it tells you "Please install wine", then install Wine.
+It does not install these dependencies automatically.

 ## Dependencies